Albanian Association of Geriatric and Geriatrics

 RCE is a member of other networks such as AgeNet International.
 Indeed, they are an important part of advocacy work to improve older people's quality of life in Kyrgyzstan.
 They also lobby to improve older people's access to basic social services.

-RCE became a partner of HelpAge International in 2003 and an Affiliate in 2005.
+RCE began working with HelpAge International in 2003 and became a HelpAge global network member in 2005.

 Dobroe Delo ("kind deed") was established in Moscow in 2000.
 It is a non-profit organisation that aims to improve older people's quality of life and supports the development of other gerontological non-profit organisations.